polotno-project/polotno-site/docs/tooltip.md

 ---
-title: Toolip UI
+title: Tooltip UI
 ---

 `Tooltip` is a UI components similar to [Toolbar](/docs/toolbar), to change elements on the canvas, reorder and align them.
-Toolip is not fixed and will be rendered near selected elements.
+Tooltip is not fixed and will be rendered near selected elements.

 ![Tooltip image](/img/tooltip.png)